pilipalaio/rezbuild/README.md

 pip install rezbuild
 ```

-But as this package is for rez, it doesn't make sense in most of the time.
+As this package is for rez, install from pypi doesn't make sense in most of the
+time.

 ## Running the tests